n3M3Z1Z/python_projects/README.md

 # python_projects
-python projects related to cybersecurity & hacking
+python projects mostly related Cybersecurity

 whois.py - a nslookup tool
+whois_gui.py - whois.py with a GUI for easy access

-caesarcipher.py - a tool to encrypt and decrypt messages passgen.py - a password generator that creates a strong and safe password. passmanager.py - a passwordmanager tool (bugged) portscanner.py - a portscan script useing nmap in python (bugged)
+caesarcipher.py - a tool to encrypt and decrypt messages caesarcipher_gui.py - same tool as caesarcipher.py but woth a GUI

+passgen.py - a password generator that creates a strong and safe password. passwordgenerator_gui.py - Modified version of passgen.py added a GUI

+passmanager.py - a passwordmanager tool (not working) portscanner.py - a portscan script useing nmap in python (not working)

 largetask.py - a shell calculator in python calculator.py - GUI version of largetask.py